QuantEcon/lecture-source-py/source/rst/calvo.rst

 We'll study outcomes under a Ramsey timing protocol below

-But we'll also study consequences of other timing protocols
+But we'll also study the consequences of other timing protocols

 Four Models of Government Policy
 =================================

-We consider four models of policy makers that  differ in
+We consider four models of policymakers that  differ in

--  what a policy maker is allowed to choose, either a sequence :math:`\vec \mu` or just a single period  :math:`\mu_t`
+-  what a policymaker is allowed to choose, either a sequence :math:`\vec \mu` or just a single period  :math:`\mu_t`

--  when a policy maker chooses, either at time :math:`0` or at times :math:`t \geq 0`
+-  when a policymaker chooses, either at time :math:`0` or at times :math:`t \geq 0`

--  what a policy maker assumes about how its choice of :math:`\mu_t` affects private agents' expectations about earlier and later inflation rates
+-  what a policymaker assumes about how its choice of :math:`\mu_t` affects private agents' expectations about earlier and later inflation rates

-In two of our models, a single policy maker  chooses a sequence :math:`\{\mu_t\}_{t=0}^\infty` once and for all, taking into account how :math:`\mu_t` affects household one-period utilities at dates :math:`s = 0, 1, \ldots, t-1`
+In two of our models, a single policymaker  chooses a sequence :math:`\{\mu_t\}_{t=0}^\infty` once and for all, taking into account how :math:`\mu_t` affects household one-period utilities at dates :math:`s = 0, 1, \ldots, t-1`

 -  these two models  thus employ a  **Ramsey** or **Stackelberg** timing protocol

-In two other models, there is a sequence of policy makers, each of whom sets :math:`\mu_t` at one :math:`t` only
+In two other models, there is a sequence of policymakers, each of whom sets :math:`\mu_t` at one :math:`t` only

-- Each such policy maker ignores  effects that its choice of :math:`\mu_t` has on household one-period utilities at dates :math:`s = 0, 1, \ldots, t-1`
+- Each such policymaker ignores  effects that its choice of :math:`\mu_t` has on household one-period utilities at dates :math:`s = 0, 1, \ldots, t-1`

-The four models differ with respect to timing protocols, constraints on government choices, and government policy makers' beliefs about how their decisions affect private agents' beliefs about future government decisions
+The four models differ with respect to timing protocols, constraints on government choices, and government policymakers' beliefs about how their decisions affect private agents' beliefs about future government decisions